Prelude: Union at war

 The fourth however hit with a tremendous explosion.
-Two Grams of antimatter reacted with matter.
-Tons of debris was instantly vaporized as sun-like temperatures melted rock, concrete and steel into a lake of molten magma and the shock wave flattened still standing walls and buildings.
+Two Grams of antimatter reacted with the matter.
+Tons of debris were instantly vaporized as sun-like temperatures melted rock, concrete, and steel into a lake of molten magma and the shock wave flattened still standing walls and buildings.

 Yet, as the brilliant white glow of the atomic fires subsided, the dust and debris finally settled enough to see; he watched in horror as the alien machine was still there, totally engulfed in a purple shimmering force field, wading through the molten rock unfazed.

 One of his assistants was crouching behind the remnants of a shattered temple column.
 The Section leader said with panic vibrating in his voice.
 “What are we facing, what is this?”

 Ohnic was clenching his fist and responded.
 “This is a Union Cerberus Robot and it isn’t alone.
 There must be Union Marines that are nearby as well.”

 Whatever the Assistant said was swallowed by an explosion that shook the very ground so violently that both Hilibar fighters were lifted off their feet.

 A sun-bright sphere expanded where the missile battery was.
 Nothing remained of the twenty Hilibar fighters or the missile battery.
 Everything else was instantly vaporized.
 This was the result of the latest Translocator bomb technology of the United Stars.

 Thousands of supersonic booms in rapid succession from up high, like thunder following lightning.
 This crescendo hailed the approach of Union Marines as they dropped with supersonic speed from the sky.